multiscale/muscle3/docs/source/devtools.rst

 linting results into its dashboard.
 It also reports back to GitHub, adding an icon to e.g. a pull request to signal whether the tests have passed or not.

+There's a special set of tests for testing MUSCLE3's HPC cluster support.
+These require Docker to be installed, they're run on Linux only, and are typically run only just before a new release is made, because they are very expensive.
+On the first run, Docker containers get built, which make take several hours and a few GB of RAM, and the tests themselves take up to half an hour to complete.

+To run these test, use ``make test_cluster``.
+If any of them fail, edit ``integration_test/cluster_test/conftest.py`` and set ``CLEAN_UP_CONTAINERS`` to ``False`` and run again.
+You'll probably also want to reduce the list of SLURM versions in ``IDX_SLURM_VERSIONS`` down to a single one, to speed up the debugging process.

+Once the tests have completed, you'll have a set of docker containers still running.
+Use ssh to connect to a headnode container with username ``cerulean`` and password ``kingfisher``, e.g. ``ssh -p 10022 cerulean@localhost``.
+You'll find the test results under ``/home/cerulean/shared/test_results``; the logs in there should show what went wrong so that you can fix the issue.

+Note that a successful run will still result in an ``Operation not permitted`` error during clean-up, because the container is still running and therefore the shared folder cannot be removed.
+Setting ``CLEAN_UP_CONTAINERS`` back to ``True`` will fix that.

 Documentation
 =============